 Doors closed again and curtains were moved inside the room to get the machine in.
-I couldnt see anything other than a few doctors with tensed eyes and a few more equipments.
+I couldn’t see anything other than a few doctors with tensed eyes and a few more equipment.
 My view was shut immediately with the green curtain.
-Blinded from the scene, I gripped the door panel hard, concentrating harder to guide the leaking sound from the room to my ears.I stood there for time I believe the longest ever I waited.
+Blinded from the scene, I gripped the door panel hard, concentrating harder to guide the leaking sound from the room to my ears.I stood there for the time I believe the longest ever I waited.
 The wait for a life.

 I walked away from the crowd, into a corner of the ward.
 I cried, I was numb.
 Memories flew before me.
 The love, the fights, the sorries..
 And my last memory with her, which I never want to have – She behind a door, trying to grab a breath.